Chevron tops estimates with Q1 profit gain despite slide in oil prices

 By Sabrina Valle

-HOUSTON, April 28 (Reuters) - Oil major Chevron Corp CVX.N beat market expectations on Friday as profit nudged higher in the first-quarter, with earnings from refining compensating for a slide in energy prices and in oil and gas production.
+HOUSTON, April 28 (Reuters) - Oil major Chevron Corp CVX.N beat market expectations on Friday as profit nudged higher in the first quarter, with earnings from refining compensating for slides in energy prices as well as oil and gas production.

-Net profit climbed 5% to $6.57 billion or $3.46 per share.
-That compares with a Wall Street consensus for flat profit at $3.38 per share, according to figures compiled by Zacks Investment Research.

-But its oil and gas production division saw its net profit tumble 25% on a big year-over-year declines in prices.
+Chevron's oil and gas production division, on the other hand, saw its net profit tumble 25% on big year-over-year declines in prices.

-Brent crude, the global benchmark for oil, traded at a average of $82 per barrel during the first three months of the year, down 16% from a year earlier and a drop of 7% from the fourth-quarter.
+Brent crude, the global benchmark for oil, traded at an average of $82 per barrel during the first three months of the year, down 16% from a year earlier and a drop of 7% from the fourth quarter.

 "Brent prices are high, yet down quite a bit.
-But you are still seeing mid double digit returns," Chief Financial Officer Pierre Breber told Reuters, referring to returns on capital employed (ROCE).
+But you are still seeing mid-double-digit returns" for every dollar spent by the company, Chief Financial Officer Pierre Breber told Reuters.

-"The intent over time is that cash will be returned to shareholders in a steady way," Breber said, adding Chevron would only pursue deals that benefit shareholders.
+"The intent over time is that cash will be returned to shareholders in a steady way," Breber said, adding that Chevron will only pursue deals that benefit shareholders.

 "We are always looking," he said when asked if Chevron was discussing acquisitions.
 "And we have a very high bar because we don't need to do a deal."